Note: This post may contain affiliate links. Please see my disclosure page for more details.

 As someone who suffers from mental illness, I often place so many expectations on myself based on past failures.
 I think of the days when I had trouble even going to work because my anxiety was so severe it felt like lead in my lungs.
 I think about the days where even as I knew how much fresh air would revitalize me, the thought of putting on my human suit was so overbearing that I stayed inside, letting day pass into night without ever seeing the sun.

-In the back of my head, I know that the girl who hates every single stranger on the subway and the girl who trusts strangers enough to balance atop them are one in the same.
+In the back of my head, I know that the girl who hates every single stranger on the subway and the girl who trusts strangers enough to bond instantly over a furtive smile are one in the same.
 But they feel so separate sometimes that it’s hard to reconcile that they’re both equally me.

 One day, I do hope that I can keep travel-me even when I’m not moving.
 That I can override my self-defeating, self-defining tendencies even when I dare slow down.
 For now, travel is almost a form of therapy – repeated exposure to situations that would normally paralyze me.
 And now I move through them, languid, often not even afraid.